Tiefseetauchner/TiefDownConverter/docs/Markdown/Chapter 1 - Introduction.md

   - Create a new folder for the current compilation.
 That way, you have a history.
   - Combine all the markdown files into one megafile called `combined.md`.
   - Run Pandoc conversion to TeX, EPUB, or Typst.
-This uses Lua filters that are defined in the `manifest.toml` file.
+This uses Lua filters and preprocessors that are defined in the `manifest.toml` file.
   - Run XeLaTeX on all TeX templates, Typst on all Typst templates, and so on.
 It even supports EPUB conversion.
   - Copy the files around so you end up with your output files in the right places.